 The island has three dive centers, the prices are quite high compared to other islands.
 The island itself is not for diving, so for this it is better to choose another place.

 But there are 2 water sports centers: water ski, surfing, windsurfing, kayaks, etc. Good location for this, because there is no coral, the deep part is very close.

-In general, despite some annoying, unusual to us, it is very pleasant and friendly people.
+In general, despite some annoying, and unusual to us, it is very pleasant and friendly people.
 They love to talk about their island, what, where and how, were happened, they are interested in you and want to show themselves and their country from the best side.
 Most of them speak English very well.

 Disadvantages – sometimes it is very difficult to get rid of such an interlocutor.
 Perhaps this feature is inherent in the entire population of the region (Maldives, India, Sri Lanka).